Bounding Radon numbers via Betti numbers: A fractional Helly theorem on surfaces

-Let $b \geq 0$ and let $k_0 = k_0(b)$ be an integer depending on $b$.
+\end{proposition} \begin{proof}[Proof of Theorem \ref{t:frachelly_surfaces} assuming Proposition \ref{p:bootstraping}] Let $b \geq 0$ and let $k_0 = k_0(b)$ be an integer depending on $b$.
 Namely, we set $k_0(0)=3$ and $k_0(b) = 2b+4$ for $b \geq 1$.
-Let $k \geq k_0 + 1$.
-By a successive application of the proposition we get that if at least an $\alpha$-fraction of all $k_0$-tuples intersect, then also some $\alpha'$-fraction of all $k$-tuples intersect.
-By the (non-optimal) fractional Helly theorem (Theorem \ref{t:non-optimal-frachelly}), we already know that if some $\alpha'$-fraction of all $h_f$-tuples intersect, there is some $\beta$-fraction of all sets that have a point in common.
-Putting $k=h_f$ proves Theorem \ref{t:frachelly_surfaces}.
+Let $m$ be the value from the (non-optimal) fractional Helly theorem (Theorem \ref{t:non-optimal-frachelly}).
+We assume that $m \geq k_0 + 1$, otherwise we just take a minimal integer which satisfies both conditions.
+By Proposition \ref{p:bootstraping} ($k=k_0-1, r = m-k_0$) we get that if at least an $\alpha$-fraction of all $k_0$-tuples intersect, then also some $\alpha'$-fraction of all $m$-tuples intersect.
+Theorem \ref{t:non-optimal-frachelly} now implies that there is a point common to some $\beta$-fraction of all the sets.
+This finishes the proof. \end{proof}

-As mentioned, the proof of Proposition \ref{p:bootstraping} heavily relies on \cite[Theorem 4]{planar_sets}, which can be reformulated\footnote{We note that our reformulation is slightly weaker, however, we prefer a simpler exposition which is moreover adapted to our notion of topological complexity.}, in terms of bounded topological complexity, as follows: